Analysis | And that’s why Trump gives more interviews to Fox News than anyone else

-But, of course, there’s a reason that politicians generally try to communicate deliberately: It helps them avoid saying things which might offend voters or stir up controversy.
+But, of course, there’s a reason politicians generally try to communicate deliberately: It helps them avoid saying things that might offend voters or stir up controversy.
 This has never been a concern of Trump’s, often to the consternation of his staff and allies.
 They’re left cleaning up after him, as when White House press secretary Kayleigh McEnany on Monday had to try to explain why Trump tweeted false claims about coronavirus-related deaths and why he expressed appreciation for a thread of comments defending a murder suspect in Wisconsin.

 Having someone around to clean up any problematic comments is also why Trump has given more interviews to Fox News than any other outlet as president.